 Expectations of an Enrolled Student

-The department offers training in the following primary specialty areas: Clinical Psychology, Cognitive and Brain Sciences, Industrial/Organizational Psychology and School Psychology.
-By mutual agreement between the student, the major professor and the department, it is also possible to arrange study in a subspecialty area not readily subsumed under the five major ones listed.
+The department offers training in the following primary specialty areas: Clinical Psychology, Cognitive and Brain Sciences, Industrial/Organizational Psychology, and School Psychology.
+By mutual agreement between the student, the major professor, and the department, it is also possible to arrange study in a subspecialty area not readily subsumed under the five major ones listed.
 In the unusual case that you desire specialty training in an area other than the one to which your original application was made, you must submit all credentials for consideration in competition with all new applicants to that graduate program.
 Please note that transfers from any other area into the clinical area are actively discouraged and highly unlikely to occur.

-In addition to the required Qualifying Core Courses, students complete coursework for their specialty area to which they were admitted.
 Seminar and practicum classes provide you with experience that will strengthen both specialty area and research skills.
 Students may wish to expand their educational background by completing work in a related minor field.
 At some point, students normally gain teaching or research experience as a teaching assistant or laboratory assistant.
 In addition, students must complete a master's-level thesis before beginning work on a doctoral dissertation.
 Some areas have additional requirements, which are specified in each area’s handbook.

 It is the student’s responsibility, in consultation with their major professor, to make certain all requirements of the area, department, and the Graduate School are fulfilled.
 The graduate coordinator in charge of graduate student records maintains a file for each graduate student.